Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Time Series Settings](/images/getting-started/walkthrough/time-series-settings.png "Time Series Settings")

-Time series graph requires you to select a duration and a resolution.
+The [time series graph](/dashboards/time-series-graph) requires you to select a duration and a resolution.
 The duration is how far back in time you'd like to view.
 Since you don't have much data yet, select 60 minutes.
 As your device continues to collect weather data, you can increase this to view longer time periods if needed.

 The resolution is how far apart individual data points are.
 Select one minute for this example, which means you'll see a data point for every minute.
 Resolution works closely with the aggregator in the block data section.
 If you're collecting data more often than the resolution, it will be aggregated by the method you specify.
 This example will take the average of all data points each minute and graph the result.